How soon after you think you're allergic to fresh pineapples should you consult a doctor?

 Learn something new every day More Info... by email

 A pineapple allergy is a rare allergic reaction to the flesh and juice of the pineapple.
 It can manifest as tingling or jolting of the tongue and lips, redness around the mouth, or gastrointestinal discomfort.
-Sometimes a pineapple allergy can cause more serious symptoms, like wheezing and difficulty breathing, which require a visit to a hospital emergency room.
+Sometimes an allergy to pineapple can cause more serious symptoms, like wheezing and difficulty breathing, which require a visit to a hospital emergency room.
 An allergic reaction happens when the body’s immune system treats the protein in an allergen as a foreign invader, producing immunoglobulin E (IgE) antibodies and histamine, the substance responsible for allergic symptoms.

 Although different from a true pineapple allergy, pineapple is one of the fruits that can cause a reaction in oral allergy syndrome (OAS).
 This is a cross-reaction that causes oral tingling and mouth redness in sufferers of hay fever when they ingest certain fruits.
 In keeping with its name, OAS causes oral symptoms only, not the wider range of respiratory symptoms present in hay fever.
 Sometimes people with OAS can ingest pineapple juice or canned pineapple without symptoms, but not fresh pineapple.